 To further explore the sensitivity of confidence encoding to variance structure we subjected the empirical RDMs to a multiple regression analysis in which candidate RDMs competed to explain the variance in the empirical RDM.
 First, we decomposed RDM E into 18 constituent sub-RDMs.
 Each such RDM represented the similarity between confidence encoding in two tasks, or within a single task (see Fig. 5A).
 We focused on specific sub-RDMs for which a variance structure account made unique predictions.
 In particular, a variance structure account predicts a response-specific similarity between confidence in detection and in tilt recognition (see Fig. 5B), but a presence-absence account predicts a similar response-invariant encoding of confidence in tilt-recognition and in discrimination (see Fig. 5C).
 To test this prediction, we compared the weighted coefficient combinations for these two predictions.

-In two prefrontal regions, vmPFC and BA46, multivariate activation patterns in the tilt recognition task were similar both to multivariate activation patterns in the discrimination task (vmPFC: t(34)=3.41, p<0.01; BA46: t(34)=3.48, p=0.001), and to multivariate activation patterns in the detection task (vmPFC: t(34)=2.10, p<0.05; BA46: t(34)=2.81, p<0.01).
+In the two prefrontal regions, vmPFC and BA46, multivariate activation patterns in the tilt recognition task were similar both to multivariate activation patterns in the discrimination task (vmPFC: t(34)=3.41, p<0.01; BA46: t(34)=3.48, p=0.001), and to multivariate activation patterns in the detection task (vmPFC: t(34)=2.10, p<0.05; BA46: t(34)=2.81, p<0.01).
 Consistent with our RSA results, this finding is in line with a task-invariant multivariate representation of confidence in these regions.

 In contrast, rSTS showed similar confidence encoding in the tilt-recognition and discrimination tasks (t(34)=3.79, p<0.001), but distinct confidence encodings in tilt-recognition and detection tasks (t(34)=1.25, p=.22).
 Still, we observed no significant difference between these correlations (t(34)=0.84, p=0.41; see Fig. 5D), providing only indirect support for the hypothesis that multivariate confidence encoding in rSTS was different for detection and discrimination.